zellygao/Year-11-CS-Unit-6-Quiz-Dog/README.md

 4. Use a <b>getter</b> method and <b>print</b> statement to print out the age of Jessie.
 Print out the age only, and use the <b>println</b> method to print.
 Do this using a <b>single</b> statement.
 5. Call the <b>birthday</b> method and store this into a variable called <b>age</b>.
 6. Print out the contents of the variable called <b>age</b>.
 Use the <b>println</b> method to print.
-7. Print out the current state of the Dog object.
+7. Print out the <b>current state</b> of the Dog object.
 That is, print the <b>reference</b> to the Dog object.
 This will automatically call the toString method.